Ferdinand Adolf Kehrer

 Ferdinand Adolf Kehrer (16 February 1837 – 16 June 1914) was a German gynecologist who was a native of Guntersblum in Rhenish Hesse.
 He was the father of Ferdinand Adalbert Kehrer (1883–1966), a neurologist and Hugo Ludwig Kehrer (1876-1967), a German art historian.

-He studied medicine at the University of Giessen under Ferdinand von Ritgen (1787–1867), at Munich with Karl von Hecker (1827–1882) and in Vienna under Karl von Braun-Fernwald (1822–1891).
+He studied medicine at the University of Giessen under Ferdinand von Ritgen (1787–1867), at the Ludwig-Maximilians-Universität München with Karl von Hecker (1827–1882), and the University of Vienna under Karl von Braun-Fernwald (1822–1891).
 From 1872 to 1881, he was a "full professor" of obstetrics at the University of Giessen, where he also served as director of the Frauenklinik.
-In 1881 he relocated to the University of Heidelberg as chair of gynecology.
+In 1881, he relocated to Heidelberg University as chair of gynecology.

 Kehrer is remembered for performing the first modern Caesarean section in 1881.
 It involved a transverse incision of the lower segment of the uterus, a procedure that minimizes bleeding, and is still widely used today, typically in form of the Pfannenstiel incision, a modification made by Hermann Johannes Pfannenstiel in 1900.